arcusmaximus/SottrModTools/Documentation.md

   enabled.
 The merging feature is explained in more detail later on.

 - **Keep original skeletons**

   Lets you choose between two different ways of merging skeletons:

   * When this option is enabled, the original (partial) skeletons will be kept in a hidden Blender collection.
     When you export the model, it's automatically split into pieces and distributed over the partial skeletons.
     Use this option if you don't intend to export the merged skeleton.

   * When this option is disabled, the original skeletons are not kept.
 You can — and need to — export the merged skeleton as a new SOTTR skeleton together with your models.

   This option only applies if *Merge with existing skeleton(s)* is enabled.

 The Blender meshes are named using the following convention:
-`<DRM name>_model_<model ID>_<model data ID>_<mesh index>`.
+`<DRM name>_model_<object ID>_<model ID>_<model data ID>_<mesh index>`.
 Skeletons, bones, materials
 etc. follow similar conventions.
 These names should be left unchanged as they're needed for the export to work.

 ### Fixing materials

-The addon creates a Blender material for every SOTTR material in the "Material" folder (even ones not referenced by the model).
+The addon creates a Blender material for every TR material in the "Material" folder (even ones not referenced by the model).
-Each Blender material's shader tree contains all the textures used by the SOTTR material, which makes it easier to find textures to change.
+Each Blender material's shader tree contains all the textures used by the TR material, which makes it easier to find textures to change.

 The addon also assigns these materials to the mesh parts, so that you can see a textured preview of the model right after importing.